ChavisManzoniLab/MarsCell/README.md

 pip install git+https://github.com/ChavisManzoniLab/MarsCell.git
 ```

-The notebook will be used to help with the initialisation of the workflow and to format data.

 In the `TAPAS_scripts` folder, each text document is used to run a specific process in Fiji.
 The file `subprocess.txt` allows to run multiple processes at once, so that you do not have to manually launch each process one after the other.